wso2/docs-is/en/identity-server/next/docs/guides/account-configurations/login-security/password-validation.md

-# Password Validation
+# Password validation

 Customize password validation rules to enhance the security of user accounts in {{product_name}}.

-## Configuration Instructions
+## Configuration instructions

 To configure password validation rules, follow the steps below: